-Soul Chicago is part of the broader Black Lives Matter movement, this Chicago-based organisation is fighting for racial and economic justice in the United States.
-Qomon in action helped them to widely mobilise.
+Soul Chicago is part of the broader Black Lives Matter movement, this Chicago-based organization is fighting for racial and economic justice in the United States.
+Qomon in action helped them to widely mobilize.

-Their mission: provide aid to low-income people of colour in the Chicago Southland, then empower them to fight for their own liberation.
+Their mission: provide aid to low-income people of color in the Chicago Southland, then empower them to fight for their own liberation.

-Chicago representative (S.O.U.L.’s Executive Director) Tanya Watkins told us over a couple of pints, how she got into activism and what she has learned from her own experience as a field organiser.
+Chicago representative (S.O.U.L.’s Executive Director) Tanya Watkins told us over a couple of pints, how she got into activism and what she has learned from her own experience as a field organizer.

 As a resident of the Chicago suburbs, Tanya has witnessed firsthand the social and economical problems facing the people of her community.
-She worked in public office but soon realised that there were other ways to bring about change.
-Before long, she got involved in community organising.
+She worked in public office but soon realized that there were other ways to bring about change.
+Before long, she got involved in community organizing.

 For Tanya, the fight is as political as it is personal.
 She described her desire for her daughter to grow up in a better world.
 In the interview, she told us:

-“It is my responsibility as her mother — it is my responsibility as a good neighbour to fight to create the world as I see it… The world as it should be.”
+“It is my responsibility as her mother — it is my responsibility as a good neighbor to fight to create the world as I see it… The world as it should be.”